 - Only those that have been approved

-- Pending comments- those comments which are in the moderation queue and need to be approved by an administrator before appearing on the blog
+- Pending comments- those comments which are in the moderation queue and need to be approved by an administrator or editor before appearing on the site

 - Those marked as spam

 - Those sent to trash – automatically deleted after 30 days

 Hovering your mouse over a comment brings up six action links beneath the comment text.
 You can approve/unapprove, reply, edit, spam, or trash comments with those links.

 Here’s a summary of what each action link does:

 - Approve/Unapprove –publishes the comment to your blog and changes the link to Unapprove.
 Clicking Unapprove removes the comment from your blog and puts the comment back in the moderation queue.

 - Spam – removes the comment from your blog and places it in your spam folder.
 You can delete all spam using the Delete all spam when you are looking at your spam comments.

 - Trash – removes the comment from your blog and sends it to your trash folder where it is automatically deleted after 30 days.